DontTrustVerifyOrg/gig-gossip/whitepaper/protocol.md

 # Discussions

-### Lack of Thank you and increase in PoW complexity/or network cost
+### Payment problems
-If the Replier for some reason refuses to send "Thank you secret" the broadcaster can decide to increase the Pow complexity for the next interaction / increase the price of the broadcast.
+If the one of invoices payment fails for some reason, it makes impossible for the payer to obtain its preimage and therefore decode the message even if all the other payments were succesful.

 ## Mobile device connectivity issues
 ### Holepunching